umeshkhaniya/Boston_housing_price_prediction/README.md

 Regression model is used to  predict the value of price price based on the features provided.
 Data is downloaded from https://archive.ics.uci.edu/ml/machine-learning-databases/housing/

-Data has 13 features variable and 506 samples
+Data has 13 features variable and 506 samples.